 Another counter argument against defining “tongues” as a language is that it sounds very unrealistic that people immediately started talking some foreign language they have never heard before.
 Even more, as they spoke different languages they were able to understand each other.
 I do not think our brain is capable to produce the knowledge of different languages even under the influence of the Holy Spirit.
 Although, I find it possible that in ecstasy people can express some Ecstatic utterances or jargon that would impossible to understand for other people around who are not under the Holy Spirit inspiration.
 So I find that the most accurate definition for the word “tongue” is ecstatic utterances.

-By having a more proper definition the authors statement that the gift of tongues was the sign of the judgement on Israel makes more sense as there is more connection with God.
+By having a more proper definition the author’s statement that the gift of tongues was the sign of the judgement on Israel makes more sense as there is more connection with God.
 The second part itself is very clear and persuasive.
-The author gives grate support for his idea by a deep analysis of the parts of the bible where tongues were mentioned.
+The author gives great support for his idea by a deep analysis of the parts of the bible where tongues were mentioned.
 Also there is a great flow of thought and how the author builds on his argument like the wall with small bricks.
 So by the end of the paper author’s statement looks clear and meaningful for the reader.

 The paper is very clear and persuasive.
 The only point that I think would strengthen the article is if the author would define the word “tongue” as an ecstatic utterance, not the language, as it gives a better understanding that people who spoke tongues were inspired by the Holy spirit.